 Accordingly, the goal of this network is to explore and harvest the potential of ‘narrative liminality’ to unlock and analyze important social and cultural dynamics in US culture.
 This involves two distinct yet hermeneutically interrelated operations: One is to formally model ‘narrative liminality’ as an analytic category that allows us to ask for the symbolic dynamics shared by a diverse array of cultural expressions: How can the narrative potentiality, the latent narrativity, shared, e.g., by databases and rituals be described?
 Where and how do narrative ‘residues’ and the extra-narrative qualities of rituals and play overlap?
 What insights become available when such symbolic forms are approached comparatively?
 In a second line of inquiry, we will interrogate narrative liminality for its sociocultural dynamics in an American context, uncovering the cultural work these forms do in facilitating social change, pluralities, and cohesion.
 Based on the working hypothesis that narrative liminality figures as a language of modernities and modernization, we want to ask: In what social, medial, and topical contexts does narrative liminality tend to get activated?
 What particular meaning-making and cultural work does it enable?
 How does ‘latent’ narrativity structure the knowledges, communities, or senses of self produced by such cultural expressions?
 As a heuristic platform, the network will begin by focusing its pursuit of these questions on three symbolic forms we expect to be particularly hospitable to narrative liminality: data(base), play, and ritual.
 This selection is to be critically reflected, refined, and amended in the course of our research.

-- Sebastian M. Herrmann (Leipzig): “Imagining (Big) Data in the Nineteenth Century”
+- Sebastian M. Herrmann (Leipzig): “Textual Databases in Nineteenth-Century US Literature”

 - Christina Meyer (Hannover): “Expressive Forms on the Juvenile Consumer Market: The Brownies, 1884-1900”